-BRACKET TABLE - Lift back of the table to the wall support.
+BRACKET TABLE - This table may be used inside or outside the unit.
+Lift back of the table to the wall support.
 Place the bracket top over the wall support.
-Pull leg outward and lower table until it rests securely on the wall support and leg.
+Pull leg outward and lower table until it rests securely on the wall support.
+Follow the same procedure for setup outside (Figure 10).